Azure/VideoEditorialInTheCloud/README.md

+# This repo is deprecated
+# We recommend using https://github.com/avid-technology/VideoEditorialInTheCloud instead

 # Avid Video Editorial In Azure Cloud

 This repository covers projects related to installing Avid Editorial software in Azure subscription.